wernight/Blender-Gcode-Import/README.md

 Use the 'subdivide' option in the importer for that.

 Another option is to split the layers into single Blender objects, makes editing or animating them easier.
+You can find some examples <a href="https://github.com/Heinz-Loepmeier/Blender-Gcode-Import/wiki">in the wiki.</a> (15MB of .gifs)

 <img src=https://raw.githubusercontent.com/Heinz-Loepmeier/Blender-Gcode-Import/master/docs/import.gif>